 Landscape

-Widefield landscape shots of the Milky Way is the most popular form of astrophotography out there.
+Widefield landscape shots of the Milky Way are the most popular form of astrophotography out there.
 It's because of two reasons:

 - It's the easiest.
 You just place your astrophotography setup anywhere under the clear sky, and you are ready to go.

-- It requires the least gear - only the camera, lens, and tripod (read more on Milky Way photography gear here).
+- It requires the least gear - only the camera, lens, and tripod (read more on Milky Way photography gear).

-This is the genre where I started my astrophotography adventure, and I recommend every beginner to take this way.
-It's not hard, and effects can be awe-inspiring.
+This is the genre where I started my astrophotography adventure, and I recommend every beginner take it this way.
+It's not hard, and the effects can be awe-inspiring.

 Planetary

 Planets are another popular subject among astrophotographers.
-This category includes the Moon, Mars, Jupiter, Saturn (with its amazing rings), etc. Capturing the Moon is quite easy, smaller planets are a bigger challenge.
+This category includes the Moon, Mars, Jupiter, Saturn (with unique rings), etc. Although capturing the Moon is relatively easy, more minor planets are a more significant challenge.

 Deep-Sky